2000 Pacific hurricane season: Hurricane Lane

-On September 9, forecasters predicted that the storm would remain offshore and its rainbands would bring heavy rains and gusty winds across the Baja California.
-However, because forecasters predicted that the storm would stay offshore, and so no warnings or watches were issued.
-Lane passed directly over Socorro Island where a weather station recorded a pressure of 973 mb.
+Lane passed directly over Socorro Island, where a weather station recorded a pressure of 973 mb.
 Although the center of Lane was well offshore, it still brought heavy surf that closed several ports in Mexico.
 In an Jose del Cabo, Mexico, a weather station reported winds of 32 mph.
-Lane remnants then affected the Western United States.
+Lane remnants affected the Western United States.
 The moisture from Lane produced thunderstorms in California.
-At all locations, effects were minimal, with no reports of damage or casualties.

 Tropical Storm Miriam

 A tropical wave moved off the coast of Africa on August 29.
 It remained weak as it moved westward across the Atlantic Ocean, and entered the Pacific Ocean on September 9.
 As it moved west-northwestward, it organized, and developed into Tropical Depression Fifteen-E on September 15 while 290 mi east-southeast of Cabo San Lucas, Baja California Sur.
 Banding features became more pronounced, though convection remained intermittent.
-On September 16, the depression briefly became Tropical Storm Miriam, though quickly weakened back to a tropical depression as it continued north-northwestward.
+On September 16, the depression briefly became Tropical Storm Miriam, with peak winds of 40 mph (65 km/h).
+It quickly weakened back to a tropical depression as it continued north-northwestward.
 Miriam dissipated on September 17 while 70 mi northeast of Cabo San Lucas.
-Tropical storm force winds were never reported, and it is possible Miriam never attained tropical storm status.

-Miriam dropped lighter than average rainfall upon Mexico, peaking at 7.68 in at La Cruz/Elota.
-Total damages from the storm amounted to $7.2 million (MXN; $558,000 in 2000 USD$, in USD).
-By October 24, a national disaster declaration was signed for areas affected by Tropical Storm Miriam in Baja California Sur.
+In western Mexico, the storm dropped heavy rainfall, peaking at 7.68 in at La Cruz, Sinaloa.
+Precipitation in Los Cabos in Baja California Sur reached 6.54 in.
+Storm damage in Baja California Sur totaled US$22,000 (MX$205,000), and four municipalities were declared disaster areas.

 Tropical Storm Norman

-The same tropical wave that spawned Atlantic Hurricane Gordon organized into an area of low pressure in the Eastern Pacific Ocean on September 18.
-Its convection slowly organized while south of Mexico, and a tropical depression formed on September 20 while 205 mi south-southeast of Manzanillo, Colima.
-Weak steering currents forced the depression to drift slowly northward, and later on September 20 it strengthened into Tropical Storm Norman.
-Norman quickly reached peak winds of 50 mph before making landfall in western Mexico.
-The storm rapidly weakened to a tropical depression over land, but Norman maintained its circulation and some deep convection as it turned to the northwest.
-It emerged over water on September 22, but turned to the northeast, made landfall again in Mexico, and dissipated later that day.
+The same tropical wave that spawned Atlantic Hurricane Gordon later crossed into the eastern Pacific by September 16.
+It gradually organized off the west coast of Mexico, developing into a tropical depression early on September 20, located about 205 mi south-southwest of Manzanillo, Colima.
+It moved slowly northward, strengthening into Tropical Storm Norman.
+Late on September 20, Norman attained peak winds of 50 mph (85 km/h).
+Around 20:00 UTC that day, the storm made landfall west of Lázaro Cárdenas, Michoacán at peak intensity.
+Norman rapidly weakened to a tropical depression over land, but it reemerged over the Pacific on September 21.
+A day later, Norman made landfall near Mazatlán, Sinaloa, as a weak tropical depression.
+Within a few hours, the cyclone dissipated over land.

-Norman produced heavy rainfall across western Mexico, peaking at nearly 16 in in the state of Colima.
-In all, Norman caused $13.3 million (2000 USD; $ USD) in damage.
+Norman produced heavy rainfall across western Mexico, peaking at 15.94 in.
+The rainfall caused severe flooding and mudslides, killing nine people.
+Five were in Chiapas, including four due to a mudslide in Tapachula.
+There was another drowning death in the state, as well as four fatalities in Acapulco.
+About 300 families evacuated due to floods, and around 100 homes were damaged.
+The floods inundated roads, isolating three communities, and disrupting traffic between Colima and Michoacán.
+In the latter state, a bridge collapsed in Aquila, due to floodwaters.
+In Lázaro Cárdenas, damage to the port totaled US$18.8 million (MX$180 million).